 What events are on in Rome in October?

 October is one of the best months in Rome in terms of events.
 Some of the city’s best exhibitions kick off in October and numerous festivals are in store.
-There are great events in Rome in autumn:
+Check out the best events in Rome in October.

 The best things to do in Rome in October